oo13/tphrase-rs/Readme.md

 OR

-Licensed under the Apache License, Version 2.0 (the "License"); you may not use TPhrase-rs except in compliance with the License.
+Licensed under the Apache License, Version 2.0 (the "License"); you may not use TPhrase for Rust except in compliance with the License.
 You may obtain a copy of the License at

 http://www.apache.org/licenses/LICENSE-2.0